The World's First

 (Psychiatrist / Psychoanalyst / Neuroscientist)

-In 2013, the Hikikomori Research Lab at Kyushu University launched the world’s first outpatient clinic specializing in hikikomori within a university hospital.
-Through this research outpatient clinic, we are collaborating with domestic and international medical research institutes and hikikomori support groups to promote the development of specific support methods based on a multifaceted understanding of hikikomori.
-On the assumption that hikikomori is influenced not only by cultural and social factors but also by biological factors, we are conducting not only clinical and psychosocial research but also biological research.
-This website contains the latest findings of our laboratory research, introductions to individual and family support programs, and various evaluation tools for hikikomori developed in the laboratory, so we hope that you will take a look.
-We hope to continue to receive your opinions and help, advance hikikomori research, and work hard to overcome hikikomori.
-Thank you for your cooperation.
+In 2013, the Hikikomori Research Lab at Kyushu University (previously named) launched the world’s first outpatient clinic specializing in hikikomori within a university hospital.
+Through this research outpatient clinic, we have been collaborating with domestic and international medical research institutes and hikikomori support groups to promote the development of specific support methods based on a multifaceted understanding of hikikomori.
+Assuming that hikikomori is influenced not only by cultural and social factors but also by biological factors, we are conducting not only clinical and psychosocial research but also biological research.

-Hikikomori Research Lab @ Kyushu University
+Hikikomori Research Lab

-Hikikomori Clinic @ Kyushu University Hospital
+@ Kyushu University Hospital

-3-1-1 Maidashi, Higashi-ku, Fukuoka 812-8582, JAPAN
+(3-1-1 Maidashi, Higashi-ku, Fukuoka 812-8582, Japan)